 With almost 1301 recorded species of birds, India is a paradise for all bird lovers.
 Be it the terrestrial birds, endemic birds or the migratory ones, India is home to all.
 A large variety of landscapes and forests attract a number of foreign birds also.
-Tourists can visit the top bird watching destinations in order to have a marvellous and unique experience.
-From Kashmir to Kerala, from Gujarat to Arunachal Pradesh, there are a lot of bird watching destinations to choose from.
-Here are a few bird sanctuaries in India which you must include in your wishlist.
+Tourists can visit the top bird sanctuaries in India destinations in order to have a marvellous and unique experience.
+From Kashmir to Kerala, from Gujarat to Arunachal Pradesh, there are a lot of bird sanctuaries in India to choose from.
+Here are a few bird watching places in India which you must include in your wishlist.

 The northeast is a paradise for any nature lover and this amazing wildlife sanctuary in Bugun Liocichla is one of the bird sanctuaries in India for bird watching.
 This wildlife sanctuary has a wide range of flora like bamboo thickets, alpine forests and evergreen trees which ensure a large number of birds in that region.
 The sanctuary is very special for small birds like Tit, Sibia, Nuthatch, Yuhina and Bush Robin.
 The best time for bird watching here is in the months of March- April or November- January.

 Known For : Jungle Safari, Corbett National Park | Elephant Ride in Corbett National Park | Corbett Waterfall

 Located in the foothills of the Western Himalaya in Uttarakhand, Corbett National Park is any bird lover’s paradise.
 It falls in the biodiversity-rich region and covers a wide range of habitats which makes it home to almost over 500 species of birds.
 The top birds of this region are the Great Slaty Woodpeckers, Ibisbill and Raptors.
 Spend 4-5 days at this bird sanctuary in India and relish the sight of such beautiful birds.

 Best Time : Mid October to Mid June